Fassifern, New South Wales

 The air-conditioned Sydney-Newcastle Express train, The Flyer, leaves Fassifern in 1967.

 Fassifern is a suburb of the City of Lake Macquarie, Greater Newcastle in New South Wales, Australia, located west of Lake Macquarie.

 The Sydney–Newcastle railway line runs through Fassifern railway station, which is a major station along the line.
-There used to be a branch line between Fassifern Station and nearby Toronto, but this has been replaced by a bus service, aptly named "The Train".
+There used to be a branch line between Fassifern Station and nearby Toronto.

 History

 The Aboriginal people, in this area, the Awabakal, were the first people of this land.

 Fassifern was first developed as a result of sawmill and coal mining operations in the area.
 The railway station opened in 1887.
 The first school, Fassifern Public School, was opened in 1922.

 From the late 19th century the Northumberland Coal Company operated the Northumberland Colliery, within walking distance from the railway station and to where a rail spur extended.
 This company operated several subsidiary coal companies.
 Further up the main line they had another colliery, Olstan, now long closed.
 In 1950 Northumberland Colliery was renamed Newstan Colliery and leased out to the NSW Electricity Commission, and operated until 2014.
 The mine is being investigated for a pumped-storage hydroelectricity project.
 The collieries were named after Mr Stanley Croft, an early proprietor and manager of the coal company.
 The mine was a source for some of the local jobs in Fassifern and the surrounding suburbs.

 Recently Charlton Christian College (the name was changed from Lake Macquarie Christian College, reportedly to avoid confusion from Macquarie College) was established.